 5. Make plans for when you first arrive

-But when it comes to India, I would highly recommend planning at least the beginning of your trip.
+But when it comes to India, as a solo female traveller.
+I would highly recommend planning at least the beginning of your trip.

 Remember when you first arrive in a new country, it is easy to feel quite disoriented especially after a long flight.
 And this can make you feel very vulnerable.
 Planning ahead will help you feel confident and safe in India which will allow you to make better decisions.

-Most luxury hotels will organise your taxi from the airport to their accommodation so you know someone is waiting for you at the airport.
+Most luxury hotels will organise a taxi from the airport to their accommodation.
+So someone is waiting for you at the airport.
 This prevents you from hanging around the airport looking lost.

-My plan for my first trip in India was to book the first few days at a nice hotel close to the ashram I wanted to stay at.
-This meant they organised the driver to pick me up from the airport and I was able to visit the ashram for a mini day trip to see if it was somewhere I wanted to stay.
+On my first trip to India as a solo female traveller, I booked the first few nights at a nice hotel close to the ashram.
+The hotel organised the driver to pick me up from the airport.
+So I was able to easily visit the ashram in the day to see if it was somewhere I wanted to stay.

 6. Avoid travelling at night

 Now I know a lot of confident travellers do travel around at night as fares are usually cheaper and it makes things easier.
-But if this is your first trip to India as a solo traveller I would recommend avoiding night travel.
+But if this is your first trip to India as a solo female traveller, I would recommend avoiding night travel.

 Yes, it can be a bit pricier but you will feel so much safer.
 Even in my hometown in England, there are incidences that happen at night that feel far scarier than they would in the day.